vegafoundation/resonance-vega-continuum-vtc-meta/whitepaper.md

 ### 2.1 Definition

-**VEGA CONTINUUM VTC META** is formally defined as:
+**VEGA Continuum VTC Meta** is formally defined as:

-> VEGA CONTINUUM VTC META represents a fundamental concept in system analysis, characterized by specific properties and behaviors.
+> VEGA Continuum VTC Meta represents a fundamental concept in system analysis, characterized by specific properties and behaviors.

 This definition encompasses [SCOPE] while excluding [BOUNDARIES].